 October 31, 2007

 The political scientist Tom Ferguson sees a significant shift in the US business position on climate legislation — from unified hostility to selective support — especially among those sectors of the US economy related to investment, insurance, and pensions.
 At a conference on the Economics of Global Warming held in October 2007, he stressed, as he always does, that economic clout is the driving force of national politics and that smart money was shifting its position on climate.
-As if to confirm Ferguson's Golden Rule (University of Chicago), in a startling turn about, the New York Times reports that Republican presidential contenders are now debating how to address climate change, rather than how to ignore or deny it.
+As if to confirm Ferguson's Golden Rule (University of Chicago Press), in a startling turn about, the New York Times reports that Republican presidential contenders are now debating how to address climate change, rather than how to ignore or deny it.
 Ferguson also insisted that as a general rule public opinion polls don't predict policy developments.
 Based on these two premises, he concluded that Americans should expect passage of federal climate legislation, regardless of whether concern over climate change starts to top polling data.

 Stripped to its core argument, the authors assert that progress on political solutions to climate change are stymied by business-as-usual environmentalists who rely on nightmare visions of a world transformed and degraded by rising temperatures and rising sea levels in order to leverage political change.
 For those who want to save the planet, the N&S message is: accentuate the positive, get hundreds of millions in public funding to support the research and development of clean technologies and stop worrying about legislating caps on carbon emissions or raising the automotive fuel efficiency standards.
 For N&S, caps and efficiency standards reek of negative thinking and that's something Americans just don't like.
 The impact of the oil, gas, electric power or auto industries in the federal climate legislative and policy arenas don't rate a mention.